balajirajput96/microsoft-365-agents-toolkit/templates/vsc/js/dashboard-tab/README.md

 ### Step 2: Create a widget file

 Create a widget file in the `src/widgets` folder.
-Inherit the `BaseWidget` class from `@microsoft/teamsfx-react`.
+Inherit the `BaseWidget` class.
 The following table lists the methods that you can override to customize your widget.

 | Methods     | Function                                                                                                                                      |
 | ----------- | --------------------------------------------------------------------------------------------------------------------------------------------- |